-3.18 In total, 121 people answered the main consultation question.
-The responses received were as follows:
+3.18 In total, 121 responses were received to the main consultation question.
+The number of responses received were divided as follows:

 Total Votes %

 Councillors (on a Licensing Sub-Committee) 88 72.7

 Licensing Officers 33 27.3

 - 3.19 Respondents were also asked to explain their reasons for the answer they gave.
 A total of 51 respondents provided their reasons for giving the answer that they did.
 The reasons given by these respondents are shown at Appendix 2. - 3.20 Respondents were also asked if they had any other comments to make in relation to this matter.
 A list of the comments received can be found at Appendix 3. - 3.21 Finally the respondents were also asked to identify what capacity they were responding to the consultation in.
 The breakdown of the 119 responses received to this question was: